RyanColl/comp-3330-week9/README.md

 # Week 9

 In week 9 we started building with Angular.
 Because we are experienced with web-apps, we jumped right into a lot of content, including Forms!
 Today I am going to cover the details of the assignment and what it is I have done here.
 One tip I saw from a video gave me the command ```ng g c componentName```.
-This gives me a brand new folder in the app directory that ocmes with its own css, html, model and component files.
+This gives me a brand new folder in the app directory that comes with its own css, html, model and component files.

 # ES6 Usage Examples